git/git.github.io/rev_news/drafts/edition-91.md

 + [Revup](https://github.com/Skydio/revup) provides command-line tools that allow developers to iterate faster on parallel changes and reduce the overhead of creating and maintaining code reviews;
-  it creates multiple independent chains of branches for you in the background and then creates and manages github pull requests for all those branches.
+  it creates multiple independent chains of branches for you in the background and then creates and manages GitHub pull requests for all those branches.
   Written in Python.
 + [`git-of-theseus`](https://github.com/erikbern/git-of-theseus) is a set of scripts to analyze how a Git repo grows over time.
     + See [The half-life of code & the ship of Theseus](https://erikbern.com/2016/12/05/the-half-life-of-code.html) by Erik Bernhardsson (2016).
-+ [git_dash](https://github.com/darul75/git_dash) is a command-line shell script for generating a Git metrics dashboard directly in terminal.
++ [git_dash](https://github.com/darul75/git_dash) is a command-line shell script for generating a Git metrics dashboard directly in your terminal.
 + [GitHub does dotfiles](https://dotfiles.github.io/): Your unofficial guide to dotfiles on GitHub.